-We spent three months living in a suburb of Taipei so we had lots of time to do the known attractions like Taipei 101, Chiang Kai-shek Memorial Hall and night markets, but we also wanted to see the city from another point of view.
+We spent three months living in a suburb of Taipei so we had lots of time to do the known attractions like Taipei 101, Chiang Kai-shek Memorial Hall and the famous night markets, but we also wanted to see the city from another point of view.
 One of our favorite ways to explore Taipei was through its many parks.

 Visiting these parks not only allows you to see the beauty that Taipei has curated in the midst of all the busyness, but you also get a glimpse into the local daily life.
 In this post we talk about some of our wonderful adventures to these nature gems in the middle of the big, loud city that is Taipei.

-Exploring these parks in Taipei would really make us hungry.
+However, exploring these parks in Taipei would really make us hungry.
 Check out our post on the best soy milk restaurants in Taipei for a savory lunch after some exploring!

 Da’an Forest Park